molily/molily.de/_posts/2019-02-03-testing-angular.md

 The first spec verifies that the Directive renders the items on the first page, in our case the numbers 1, 2 and 3.

 We have marked the item element with `data-testid="item"`.
-We use our [Component test helper `findEls`](https://github.com/9elements/angular-workshop/blob/master/e2e/e2e.spec-helper.ts) to find all elements with the said test id.
+We use the [`findEls` test helper](https://github.com/9elements/angular-workshop/blob/master/e2e/e2e.spec-helper.ts) to find all elements with the said test id.

 We expect to find three items.
 Then we examine the text content of each item and expect that it matches the item in the number list, respectively.